 SRC 806 (Off-Street Parking, Loading, and Driveways) is proposed to be amended to reduce the minimum number of off-street parking spaces required for multifamily development in the MU-I and MU-II zones to one space per dwelling unit.
 The proposed zones are intended to encourage mixed-use development and urban mixed-use areas where people can walk, bike, or take transit as an alternative to driving.
 This is also in line with the off-street parking requirement for multifamily development in the Central Salem Development Program Area, the downtown area, generally, where urban, mixed-use development currently exists.
-Reducing the off-street parking requirement for multifamily development in the MU-I and MU-II zones also results in properties having more development potential because less land is required for cars.
+Reducing the off-street parking requirement for multifamily development for multifamily development potential because less land is required for cars.